 CCA’s STEM and Arts and Humanities conservatories take career readiness a step further by coordinating job-shadowing and internship opportunities.
-At CCA, we help high school students find internship opportunities in their fields of interest and encourage them to get experience in high school – giving them a head start compared to students at other schools who may not get an internship until college or after graduation.
+At CCA, we help high school students find internship opportunities in their fields of interest and encourage them to get experience in high school – giving them a head start compared to students at other schools who might not get an internship until college or after graduation.

-In addition to a large number of online college tours and various in-person college tours, CCA coordinates with college admissions counselors to come into our family service centers around the state.
+In addition to a large number of online college tours and various in-person college tours, CCA coordinates with college admissions counselors to come into our Family Service Centers around the state.

-To prepare PA high school students – whether they are in Philadelphia, Pittsburgh, Harrisburg or elsewhere in the state – for real-world situations, CCA also requires every student to take a personal finance class, a course that most other schools do not have available, let alone set it as a requirement.
+To prepare PA high school students – whether they are in Philadelphia, Pittsburgh, Harrisburg or elsewhere in the state – for real-world situations, CCA requires every student to take a personal finance class, a course that most other schools do not have available, let alone set as a requirement.

 Cyber school graduation and requirements

 CCA high school students must successfully earn a minimum of 21 credits to graduate.
 Students also will complete a graduation project, build a student portfolio and meet state testing requirements.
-A typical course load is six classes per semester.
+A typical courseload is six classes per semester.